 - JCL Buffers

 - VSAM parameters

 - IAM, a VSAM alternative

 - VSAM RLS, DFSMStvs

 One way to retain data in storage is to use LSR buffers.
-LSR buffers are designed for OLTP systems that use direct access processing.
+LSR buffers are designed and mainly used by for OLTP (On-Line Transaction Processing) systems like CICS and IMS, that use direct access processing.
 An OLTP system will typically have hundreds of open files and it is inefficient to buffer each file independently.
-LSR buffers can degrade sequential access processing.
-They are a bit difficult to set up, but can defined to be automatically invoked by named programs.
-This makes them easy to use.
+LSR buffers are shared by open files within the same address space.

 STROBE is an excellent product for checking buffer usage.
 The following is a tailored example of Strobe output, which illustrates LSR buffers in action.
 Basically, the output was simplified to make it suitable for the Web, the full output stretches to about 15 columns.
 Non I-O means the process got its data from buffers.
 I-O means the operation had to go out to disk.

 |BUF||BUFNO||I-O / NON I-O||I-O / NON I-O|

 You can see that the 2K buffers are performing exceptionally well, with almost all the data requests coming from buffers.